pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * lyrics, jump left right based on pinching the chords
 * vertical bars to split lyrics into measures
 * play screen freeze top when not in play mode
-* Nashville notation for leadin lyrics
+* Nashville notation for leading lyrics
 * not all lyrics changes get proper notification

 * file differences on song file read as opposed to assuming all is well